-Canadian economy to see sluggish growth in Q3 and Q4
+Canadian economy to see stagnant growth in Q1 2025 and an important contraction in Q2 2025

 Those are the recent results from The Main Street Quarterly, CFIB’s economic publication.
 CFIB and consulting firm AppEco have partnered to develop early short-term economic forecasts of some key macroeconomic indicators, leveraging the timeliness of CFIB’s Your Business Outlook survey, the same survey used to create CFIB’s Monthly Business Barometer®.

 The Main Street Quarterly also contains CFIB’s latest estimates of private sector job vacancies and a NEW interactive page.
-The ‘In Focus’ section, which covers a specific topic each quarter, focuses currently on the growing versus declining firms.
+The ‘In Focus’ section, which covers a specific topic each quarter, focuses currently on the impacts of U.S. tariffs on Canadian SMEs' prices.
+This edition shows a deeper sectoral analysis of the impacts of U.S. tariffs on price setting plans.

 Related Documents